CowGivesMilk/password_manager/README.md

     $ cd password_manager
     $ ./build.sh

-Execuitable will be: **passowrd_manager/build/password_manager**
+Executable will be: **password_manager/build/password_manager**
 Note: _I don't have an Apple Computer.
 So, I can not make sure it will work or not.
 I hope it will work since, I won't be using any OS Specific code._
 ### Windows
 I don't use Windows.
 So, I haven't made a build script for it.
 I'll do it later.
 You can just compile it yourself.
 It's not hard.

 ## Contributions
 I want this as my personal solo project.
 So, I won't add any people as contributors.
-But, if you have a sugession or critique please tell me.
+But, if you have a suggestion or critique please tell me.
 ## 📜 License
 Licensed under the MIT License
 © 2025 Nimesh Poudel aka CowGivesMilk